-When a file is moved, copied, or drag-and-dropped into the configured watched folder, the service will do the following:
+When a file is moved, copied, or drag-and-dropped into the configured watched folder, the service performs these tasks:

-- 1. Each file is moved to the sub folder Jobs.
-While moving, the file is renamed by adding a 16 character long job-number prefix.
-This ensures a well defined processing order and unique file names. - 2.
-A worker-thread takes the file from the folder Jobs and moves it to InProgress.
+- 1. Each file is moved to the Jobs subfolder.
+While moving, the file is renamed by adding a 16 character long jobnumber prefix.
+This ensures a well-defined processing order and unique file names. - 2.
+A worker-thread takes the file from the Jobs folder and moves it to InProgress.
 The file is then processed. - 3.
 Depending on the outcome of the processing, the following is done: